I tried open it in chorme and firefox but both look like this

 Village: What you're protecting, these need corn and access to another village to survive after the flood.
 Village tiles will pulse if they are in danger.

-Corn: One corn per village is required for survival, however they can also be used to direct the flow of the river.
+Corn: One corn per village is required for survival, otherwise they act like Grass tiles.

 Mountain: This is a river source, when the flooding begins this is where the flow starts.

 Ocean: The river needs to be directed towards this tile, if both rivers don't reach this tile everything is lost.

 Water: This tile can't be placed on the board, it is put aside and when a total of 4 are acquired flooding begins.

 Log in with itch.io to leave a comment.